gflohr/Chess-Plisco/README.md

 In order to speed up the installed module, there is a script `expand-macros` in the top-level directory that runs a whole directory of Perl source files through that source filter and expands them in place.
-This is one step in the release workflow.
-Therefore, the published releases of `Chess-Plisco` do not have that start-up penalty and compile relatively fast.
+This is one step in the build workflow.
+Therefore, the published releases of `Chess-Plisco` do not have this start-up penalty and compile relatively fast.
 There is still a noticeable delay that comes from pre-computing relatively large lookup tables.

 Releases of `Chess-Plisco` are created with the help of [`Dist::Zilla`](https://dzil.org/), which makes the integration of the source code filter really easy.
-It is probably feasible to integrate the filter on a lower level after `perl Makefile.PL && make`, so that you will find expanded sources inside `blib/lib` but, so far, there was no need for it.
+It is probably feasible to integrate the filter on a lower level after `perl Makefile.PL && make`, so that you will find expanded sources inside `blib/lib`, but so far, there was no demand for it.
 For the time being, you have to know that the library created after the conventional Perl build plethor `perl Makefile.PL && make` will produce a module with a massive start-up overhead.